+Option Description

+Kerberos

+Negotiate

+NT LAN Manager (NTLM)

+4. If your proxy server requires authentication, enter the qualifying user name and password.

-Option Description If you do not need to use a proxy server to access certain IP addresses (such as internal testing sites), enter the addresses or URLs in the Bypass Proxy For box.
+If you do not need to use a proxy server to access certain IP addresses (such as internal testing sites), enter the addresses or URLs in the Bypass Proxy For box.
 Use commas to separate entries.

 Specify Alternative Proxy for HTTPS For proxy servers accepting HTTPS connections, select Specify Alternative Proxy for HTTPS and provide the requested information.